rjwut/advent/README.md

 ## Workflow for Developing a Puzzle Solution

 I follow test-driven development when tackling each day's puzzle.
 The first thing I do after reading the puzzle description is to take any example data given in the puzzle and put it into the test module.
-Then I write in the expected answer(s) for the example data for part one, leaving part two as `undefined`, and change `xtest()` to `test()` to add the test to the suite.
+Then I write in the expected answer(s) for the example data for part one, leaving part two as `undefined`.

 Sometimes a puzzle will give more than one example; in that case, I will usually adapt the test module to run through all of them.
 Also, there will sometimes be examples that only work for one part or the other; in this case, I will often make it so that you can pass the part you want solved into the solution module, and it will return just that part instead of both.